Fivebranes and 4-manifolds

+In general, the flavor symmetry group of $T[M_4]$ is $U(1)^{b_2} \times G_{3d}$, where the second factor is associated with the boundary $M_3 = \partial M_4$ and is gauged upon gluing operations.
 Defined as a supersymmetric partition function on a torus $T^2$ with a modular parameter $\tau$ (where, as usual, $q = e^{2\pi i \tau}$), the index $\CI_{T[M_4]} (q;x)$ has a nice interpretation as an invariant of the 4-manifold computed by the topological theory on $M_4$.

 Indeed, since the theory $T[M_4]$ was obtained by compactification from six dimensions on a 4-manifold, its supersymmetric partition function on a torus can be identified with the partition function of the 6d $(2,0)$ theory on $T^2 \times M_4$.
 As usual, by exchanging the order of compactificaion, we obtain two perspecties on this fivebrane partition function